 Dan served as Nucor’s CEO longer than anyone since company founder, Ken Iverson.
 Under Dan’s leadership, Nucor delivered dramatic growth in profits and shareholder returns.
 From September 2000 through the end of 2012, Nucor completed over 50 acquisitions for a total investment of $6.5 billion, and Nucor’s total shareholder return growth was 720%, which is almost four times greater than the total return of the S&P Steel Group Index and twenty-eight times greater than the S&P 500’s total return.
 In addition to this impressive record of profitable growth, Dan proved himself an effective champion for domestic manufacturing and rules-based, rules-enforced free trade.

 Dan was appointed to the United States Manufacturing Council in 2008 by then-U.S. Commerce Secretary Carlos M. Gutierrez, and served on the board until 2011.
-Dan also served on the boards of the National Association of Manufacturers and the World Steel Association on the Executive Committee.
-He currently serves on the Board of Directors for Duke Energy Corporation and continues to represent Nucor on the US Council on Competitiveness and the Coalition for a Prosperous America (CPA).
+He also served on the boards of the National Association of Manufacturers and the World Steel Association on the Executive Committee.
+Dan currently serves on the Board of Directors for Duke Energy Corporation and continues to represent Nucor on the US Council on Competitiveness and the Coalition for a Prosperous America (CPA).
 He was appointed to the Advisory Committee for Trade Policy and Negotiations by President Donald Trump in 2017.

 Many of the nation’s leading business authorities recognized Nucor’s exceptional performance under Dan’s leadership.
 In 2005, BusinessWeek magazine ranked Nucor the nation’s No. 1 Company, based on sales growth and return on investment.
 In the coming years, Nucor made three additional appearances on the BusinessWeek 50 list.
 In 2008, Dan received the Charlotte Business Journal’s sixth annual “Business Person of the Year” award.
 The Harvard Business Review included Dan in its 2010 top 100 list of The Best Performing CEOs in the World.
 Institutional Investor named Dan to the 2012 All-America Executive Team and the American Institute of Steel Construction (AISC) in January 2012 awarded Dan the prestigious Robert P. Stupp Award for Leadership Excellence, noting that “[The award] gives special recognition to individuals who have provided unparalleled leadership in the steel construction industry.
 Recently Dan received the prestigious 2013 “Citizens of the Carolinas” award by the Charlotte Chamber of Commerce.